 Labor and birth are hard work and involve some discomfort.
-The amount of discomfort during childbirth varies from woman to woman.
-Women also choose different ways to experience their births.
-Some women choose medication or anesthesia and others do not.
+The amount of discomfort during childbirth varies from patient to patients.
+Patients also choose different ways to experience their births.
+Some patients choose medication or anesthesia and others do not.
 Most choose to "see how it goes" and make choices as labor unfolds.